dioxus-community/dioxus-helmet/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in dioxus-helmet by you, shall be licensed as MIT, without any additional terms or conditions
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in dioxus-helmet by you, shall be licensed as MIT, without any additional terms or conditions.